 Nicole Murray seizes bronze for New Zealand on day two of the Québec 2022 UCI Para Cycling Road World Cup

 Paralympian #222 Nicole Murray has once again shown she can hold her own against the best in the world.
-Lining up against a star-studded field of the world’s best C5 Para cyclists, Murray seized bronze today in the C5 time trial at the Québec 2022 UCI Para Cycling Road World Cup.
+Lining up against a star-studded field of the world’s best C5 Para cyclists, Murray seized bronze in the time trial.
+The Para Cycling Team are competing at the Québec 2022 UCI Para Cycling Road World Cup.

 Her time of 27:12.82 was under two minutes behind first place, which was claimed by the UK’s most decorated Paralympian, Dame Sarah Storey.
 The result has given Murray confidence heading into World Championships next week.